Shopify/quilt/packages/react-intersection-observer/README.md

 - `root`: a string or element that is used as the viewport for visibility testing.
 If a string is passed, it will be treated as a selector.
 - `rootMargin`: a string representing the margins by which to shrink the root’s bounding box before computing intersections.

 This component also allows you to customize the rendered markup.
-You can pass `children`, which will be rendered inside of the element being observed for intersections.
-You can also pass an `element` prop that changes the DOM node being wrapped around those children (defaults to a `div`).
-Regardless of the passed `element`, the `IntersectionObserver` component will always add a `display: contents` style to that element in order to reduce the styling impact of the additional nesting.
+You can pass `children`, which will be rendered inside of the node being observed for intersections.
+You can also pass a `wrapperComponent` prop that changes the DOM node being wrapped around those children (defaults to a `div`).
+Regardless of the passed `wrapperComponent`, the `IntersectionObserver` component will always add a `display: contents` style to that node in order to reduce the styling impact of the additional nesting.

 ```tsx
 <div ref={this.parentElement}>